hkzlab/wdcloader/README.md

 * [✅] Can read and write RAM in W65C816SXB
 * [?]
 Can read and write RAM in W65C165SXB
 * [?]
 Can execute memory in any board

+## Credits

+- [Andrew Jacobs](https://github.com/andrew-jacobs) for the original version of this tool